angular/angular/packages/core/primitives/signals/README.md

 ## Producer and Consumer

-Internally, the signals implementation is defined in terms of two abstractions, producers and consumers.Producers represents values which can deliver change notifications, such as the various flavors of `Signal`s.
+Internally, the signals implementation is defined in terms of two abstractions, producers and consumers.
+Producers represents values which can deliver change notifications, such as the various flavors of `Signal`s.
 Consumers represents a reactive context which may depend on some number of producers.
 In other words, producers produce reactivity, and consumers consume it.

 Implementers of either abstraction define a node object which implements the `ReactiveNode` interface, which models participation in the reactive graph.
 Any `ReactiveNode` can act in the role of a producer, a consumer, or both, by interacting with the appropriate subset of APIs.
 For example, `WritableSignal`s implement `ReactiveNode` but only operate against the producer APIs, since `WritableSignal`s don't consume other signal values.